-A detailed analysis of long-term groundwater and surface water trends are provided in Sections 4.2.2 and 4.3.1.
-Overall, the 2022 water levels are generally within historical ranges.
+A detailed analysis of long-term groundwater and surface water trends is provided in Sections 4.2.2 and 4.3.1.
+Overall, the 2023 water levels are generally within historical ranges.
 Sporadic measurements outside of the historic ranges have been observed, but subsequent measurements have generally returned to baseline ranges soon thereafter.
-In some cases, measurements outside of their historic ranges are attributed to the deviation of climatic conditions in comparison to the baseline monitoring period.
+In some cases, measurements outside of their historic ranges may be attributed to the deviation of climatic conditions in comparison to the baseline monitoring period.
 Continued monitoring of potential emerging trends will be completed.

 Localized drawdown due to quarry extraction activities is observed at some locations in the vicinity of Phase 2A, as expected.
-As noted in Section 4.2.4, to date, drawdown is inferred to have occurred at NW1 and BH02-6 generally south of Phase 1, NW5, NW6 and NW7 west / northwest of Phase 1 and BH02-2 north of Phase 1 / Phase 2A.
+As noted in Section 4.2.4, to date, drawdown is inferred to have occurred at NW1 and BH02-6 generally south of Phase 1, NW6 and NW7 west / northwest of Phase 1 and BH02-2 north of Phase 1 / Phase 2A.
 It is noted that the majority of the observed drawdown to date has occurred within the Extension Quarry limit of extraction.
 In 2022, historical low water elevations were observed east of the Extension Quarry Phase 2A at RW16, BH08-1, BH08-2, BH08-3 and IW2.
 It is currently unclear if these low water levels are due to lower than normal precipitation during the late fall, or if a quarry influence is beginning to take effect.
+Water levels at these locations appeared to rebound in 2023.
 These wells are within the predicted zone of influence and therefore a quarry influence is not unexpected.
 Monitoring of emerging trends will be continued.

-The annual groundwater quality sampling at RW1 and RW2 was completed on June 2, 2022.
-The 2022 and historical results are provided in Tables B-9 and B-10, Appendix B. The groundwater chemical results for RW1 and RW2 are compared to the Ontario Drinking Water Quality Standards, Objectives and Guidelines (ODWQS) (MECP, June 2006 and updates).
+The annual groundwater quality sampling at RW1 and RW2 was completed on May 31, 2023.
+The 2023 and historical results are provided in Tables B-9 and B-10, Appendix B. The groundwater chemical results for RW1 and RW2 are compared to the Ontario Drinking Water Quality Standards, Objectives and Guidelines (ODWQS) (MECP, June 2003 and updates).
 The groundwater quality at these locations generally meets the ODWQS, with the exception of the following: